zingolabs/zingolabs-zewif/docs/bestpractices.md

 ## Attachments

 ***[Export:] Store Undefined Data with Attachments.*** As noted above in ***Store Data Not Included in the Spec***, all data that is considered important should be exported.
-If data is not in the spec, it should be instead stored as an [attachment](attachments.md).
+If some data is not in the spec, it should be instead stored as an [attachment](attachments.md).

-* _Example:_ As noted above, the entire modern data set from `zcashd` was converted as first-class data.
+* _Example:_ As noted above, the entire modern data sets from `zcashd` and `zingo` were converted as first-class data.
 Other wallets may find that they have additional data, such as information on `swaps` stored by YWallet.
 This should be stored as second-class data using attachments.

 ***[Export:] Simplify Data in Attachments.*** Do your best to simplify any data you put into an attachment.
 At a minimum you should ***Break Apart Composite Data*** unless it's part of a Zcash spec, as described above, but you should also do your best to regularize it and otherwise make it easily accessible to other developers or users who may be accessing the data in the future.